-First Lady, Jill Biden reveals White House Christmas Tree
+First Lady Jill Biden reveals White House Christmas Tree

 Trending News

-CNN reports that later in the day, the First Lady will join a National Guard family as she reveals the theme and decor for the White House's holiday trimmings.
+CNN reports that later in the day, the first lady will join a National Guard family as she reveals the theme and decor for the White House's holiday trimmings.

 The family of the National Guard will be on hand during the announcement in honor of the National Guard's role in responding to the coronavirus pandemic, according to a statement from the first lady's office.